jeffreyevans/spatialEco/README.md

 | `spatial.select`             | Performs a spatial select (feature subset) similar to ArcGIS
 | `spectral.separability`      | Calculates class-wise multivariate spectral separability
 | `sf.kde`                     | A weighted or un-weighted kernel density estimate (previously sp.kde now as alias)
-| `sp.na.omit `                | Depreciated as only relevant to sp class objects, for sf use base na.omit
+| `sp.na.omit `                | Deprecated as only relevant to sp class objects, for sf use base na.omit
 | `squareBuffer`               | Creates a square buffer of feature class
 | `srr`                        | Surface Relief Ratio
 | `stratified.random`          | Creates a stratified random sample of an sp class object using a factor.